rohammosalli/python-app/README.md

 Then I wrote my Jenkinsfile to Run Pipeline it's very simple, because I didn't have any advanced experience with Jenkins, But I know we can use``` Built-in variable``` and ```shared library``` to make our Jekninsfile reusable for other Project.

+### Registry

+For Docker registry, you can use public Docker registry or you can set up a private Docker registry with Harbor, in this project I used  public Docker registry